Step-by-Step Guide: Bleeding and Refilling Shocks

 Settings tab of LABA7 vacuum bleed pump

 LABA7’s bleed machines are compatible with both bladder shocks and shocks with separating pistons.
-If you are using a vacuum bleed pump for the first time, we suggest using the automatic mode to bleed and fill your shock.
+If you are using professional fluid maintenance equipment for the first time, we suggest using the automatic mode to bleed and fill your shock.
 This will help you avoid human error and achieve desired results effortlessly.

 Below, we will guide you through how to bleed and fill both types of shocks using an automatic mode.